openstack-archive/fuel-docs/pages/user-guide/config-environment/settings/4000-settings-storage.rst

 you must configure an appropriate number of Ceph OSD nodes;
 if you configure a Cinder LVM over iSCSI role here, you must configure a Cinder LVM node.

+The "Ceph replication factor" value determines the minimum number of Ceph OSD nodes that must be deployed.
+At least two Ceph OSD nodes are recommended for production environments but it is possible to set this value to 1 and then run OpenStack with a single Ceph OSD node.